Hello future, or current adopters! We are so excited that you're here :).

 Reservations are only accepted for animals listed as "AVAILABLE" on our website, as availability is less certain before 6-12 weeks old.

-Reservations last for two weeks after the scheduled go-home date.
+Reservations last for one week after the scheduled go-home date.

-If pickup is delayed beyond two weeks, a non-refundable board fee of $5 per mouse per week applies.
+If pickup is delayed beyond one week, a non-refundable board fee of $5 per mouse per week applies.

 If you are interested in a specific mouse or rat variety that we breed, but do not currently have, please submit an Adoption Application and request to be placed on the waitlist.